TheCatism/TheCatism.github.io/_posts/2024-12-20-01-baby-overflow.md

  - ctf
 ---

-This challenge was found [here](https://github.com/seal9055/PWN_Zero2Hero/tree/main)
+This challenge was from seal9055's Zero2Hero Stack challenge series.
+The challenge can be found [here](https://github.com/seal9055/PWN_Zero2Hero/tree/main)

 * * *